BlueAndGold - Former Notre Dame LB Mike Goolsby: Ian Book Will Be A First-Round Pick

 Former Notre Dame LB Mike Goolsby: Ian Book Will Be A First-Round Pick

-The reasons generally are that he’s small, not particularly athletic or the owner of top-tier arm talent, and can leave plays on the field by bailing from the pocket too much.
+The reasons generally are that he is small, not particularly athletic or the owner of top-tier arm talent, and can leave plays on the field by bailing from the pocket too much.

 But in BlueandGold.com football analyst Mike Goolsby’s eyes, the world steal isn't nearly strong enough to describing the thievery a team would commit in signing Book as a rookie free agent or taking him in the seventh round.